A Place for Mom

 • Have Medicare Part A. When a person signs up for Medicare, Hospital Insurance is automatically included, unless they request otherwise.

-• Choose a Medicare-certified nursing home or skilled nursing facility.
+• Choose a Medicare-certified nursing home.
 Not all nursing homes are certified by Medicare.
 Some private facilities, for example, may choose to only accept patients who can pay out of pocket.

 • Require care related to a specific medical condition.
 This can be either the condition treated during the qualifying hospital stay or a separate health concern that began during their nursing home stay.